Anemolo/Infinite-Lights/README.md

 - Add JS files to the js folder
 - The README.md can be used to add licensing information of resources used
 - For writing the tutorial, take a look at some guidelines in article.html
+- Delete this 'how to' in the final version and leave the following lines:

 #### Created by Codrops